 Regardless of whether the St. Louis Historic Tax credit is ultimately eliminated or merely reduced, the debate over its effectiveness is an important one.
 Cities across the country should look critically at the way in which tax abatement resources are allocated and conduct the necessary research to determine the big-picture impact of new development.

 CRE data platforms like Reonomy offer investors, brokers, and appraisers real-time access to the commercial real estate data points that define neighborhoods — debt history, zoning, building ownership, and sales history.
-Step into the future of CRE and join the waitlist for Reonomy National.
+Step into the future of CRE and start a free trial of Reonomy National today.